yang-zhang/product_category/README.md

                         The epsilon parameter in Adam, which is a small constant for numerical stability.
 ```
 ### Training from Scratch
+Training from scratch, with a transformers model as the starting point.

-For example
+For example:
 ```
 python train.py --data_file_path ../data/sample_data.csv

 ```
 ### Transfer Learning from Pre-trained Model
+Transfer learning from the pretrained model.

-For example
+For example:
 ```
 python train.py --transfer_learn --data_file_path ../data/sample_data.csv
 ```

 ## Note on licensing
-The pretrained model is trained using [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/) which is for research purpose.
-Therefore the pretrained model should be used for research purposes.
+The pretrained model is trained using [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/), which is for research purpose.
+Therefore, the pretrained model should  also be used for research purposes.